MC1181764 – (Updated) Microsoft Purview | Content Explorer – enhanced tag (SIT, labels) filter at UI layer

 User Experience Disruption

-Although no changes to user workflows are required, the perception of increased complexity in data management may lead to frustration among users if they encounter unexpected results or delays in data retrieval due to the new filtering options.
+Although no changes to user workflows are required, the perception of increased complexity in data management may lead to frustration among users if they encounter unexpected results or changes in data visibility due to the new filtering options.

 - roles: End Users, Data Analysts